Album: Blue Light High

 Starting subtle with dashes of keys and Electronica, Blue Light High immediately introduces a slow, but steadied ride that relics a constant, if not detached quality all through.
 Albeit with cannabis references, sex, and surviving in urban blight, there’s a smooth dim slide to this album that seems to relax the listener though much of it’s lyrical content should be a bit stirring.

-“Disfrute”, introduces us to this album’s late-night intoxicating aura, followed by “No Reggie”, which is a more traditional rap-styled song.
+“Disfrute”, introduces us to this album’s late-night intoxicating aura, followed by “Exotic”, which is a more traditional rap-styled song.
 This is probably the most stylistic change from one song to the next during the whole collection.
 Track #4 is a more memorable song that places the listener in the driver’s seat in almost any single, straight male traveler’s lonely aspiration… a “One Nighter”.

 Aurally, Blue Light High’s foundation is an album that fills both ears with less abrasive, softened grooves versus penetrating or boomy instrumentation.
 Like most Hip Hop endeavors, the album does happen to necessitate a tap of the foot…but all the while there’s a constant reminder to unwind.
 The odd horn or backing vocal comes sparingly, lending just enough aid when they do come to light.
 Neither of the aforementioned stick around for very long.
 The mix is based on creating atmosphere much more than pruning outward hooks.
 The vocals are hypnotically low and characteristically on point, while dynamics are wisely chosen over decibels.
 Vocals, keys, and bass are pleasingly laid to a relaxed and fat-bodied air that seems to float the listener through, rather than having them travel all by their own psychological effort.